hieuxyz00/hieuxyz_rpc/README.md

 ### Types of images

 -   `new ExternalImage(url)`: Use image from an external URL (will be proxy).
--   `new LocalImage(filePath, fileName)`: Upload a photo from your device.
+-   `new LocalImage(filePath, fileName?)`: Upload a photo from your device.
 -   `new RawImage(assetKey)`: Use an existing asset key directly.
 -   `new DiscordImage(key)`: Use assets already on Discord.